Now I'll Tell One

 Now I'll Tell One is a 1927 silent film starring Charley Chase.
-The film features Stan Laurel and Oliver Hardy.
-However, while both comedians had bit parts, they were still not officially a team, and share no scenes together.
+The film features Stan Laurel and Oliver Hardy, prior to their official billing as the duo Laurel and Hardy.
+Both comedians had bit parts and share no scenes together.

 The first half of the film is considered lost; only the latter half survives.

 Plot

-A husband (Chase) is being divorced by his wife (Edna Marion).
-She recounts his cruelty, abuse, and drunkenness before a judge (Will Walling) at court.
-His lawyer (Laurel) attempts to defend him but only succeeds in making his client look worse.
+A husband is being divorced by his wife.
+She recounts his cruelty, abuse, and drunkenness before a judge at court.
+His lawyer attempts to defend him but only succeeds in making his client look worse.
 Oliver Hardy has a small part as a police officer.